 Air Plants need bright but indirect light to thrive so make sure you place it in the right environment.
-Then just continue your usual Air Plant care and over time it may even start to grow new pups of its own.
+Then just continue your usual care routine and over time it may even start to grow new pups of its own.
 That’s the natural cycle of Air Plants.

 Air Plant Propagation FAQs

-Propagating Air Plants is definitely easier than some other plants but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.
+It’s definitely easier than some other plants but that doesn’t mean it doesn’t come with its own set of problems, questions and difficulties.
 It’s really important to understand the basics, such as time of year, equipment and fertiliser needs.
-Below you will find all the answers to your Air Plant propagation questions!

-For nearly all houseplant propagation we would always recommend propagating in spring or summer to give the best chance of growth.
-Whilst this would be ideal for Air Plants too, you can get away with propagating them in cooler temperatures.
-This is because Air Plant pups don’t need to grow roots.
-Whilst spring and summer reduces the risk of leaf rot on Air Plants, there’s no reason why you can’t successfully propagate them all year round.
+For nearly all houseplant propagation we would always recommend starting in spring or summer to give the best chance of growth.
+Whilst this would be ideal for Air Plants too, you can get away with doing this in cooler temperatures.
+This is because pups don’t need to grow roots.
+Whilst spring and summer reduces the risk of leaf rot, there’s no reason why you can’t successfully remove the pups all year round.

 Unfortunately, you can’t propagate an Air Plant from just a single leaf.
-This is because the anatomy of the plant means you can only propagate through pups that grow off the mother plant.
+This is because the anatomy of the plant means you can only use pups that grow off the mother plant.
 A single leaf will wilt and die pretty quickly.

-You will have a lot of success propagating Air Plant pups without fertiliser, but if you do choose to fertilise wait several months for your new plant to recover from the shock of being removed from the mother plant.
+You will have a lot of success without fertiliser, but if you do choose to fertilise wait several months for your new plant to recover from the shock of being removed from the mother plant.
 Then when it’s ready, only use a fertiliser specifically designed for Air Plants.

-Every Air Plant is different and you’ll sometimes find only one pup grows from the mother plant, other times 2 or 3 will grow and occasionally even more.
+Every variety is different and you’ll sometimes find only one pup grows from the mother plant, other times 2 or 3 will grow and occasionally even more.